noxiouz/docker-registry-driver-elliptics/fuse_module/README.md

 ## Usage

-Tak a look into fuse_module directory.
+Take a look into fuse_module directory.
 After that

 ```
 sudo python registry-fs.py <path_to_conig_file> <mountpoint>